 I’ve been thinking about attending Fortis, what does this mean for me?

 Our goal at Fortis is to keep all current students and enrollees on track for academic success and on-time graduation.
 In these unprecedented times, we have been keeping our students, faculty and staff safe through social distancing, improved hygiene protocols and remote and hybrid instruction.
-Your local campus admissions team member can answer specific questions about your program and courses.*
+Your local campus admissions team member can answer specific questions about your program and courses.

 Is it safe to visit to the campus?